Why Sugar Is Bad for Your Dental Health

 Avoid or limit the consumption of sugary foods and beverages to prevent tooth and gum damage.
 Staying away from these foods and drinks helps prevent plaque buildup from occurring, which helps lower your risk of tooth decay or cavities.
 Limiting or avoiding sugar in your diet also helps reduce your risk of developing gum disease.

-Keep in mind that sugar isn’t just found in soda, candy, and cookies.
+Remember that sugar isn’t just in soda, candy, and cookies.
 Processed foods and foods with refined carbs, such as white bread, can also contain sugar.
 Read labels carefully at the store to avoid buying foods that contain a lot of sugar or added sugar.
 If possible, you should completely avoid sticky, sugary foods and drinks, such as caramel, since these coat your teeth with sugar that can be hard to remove.

-If you do consume foods or beverages containing sugar, you should brush your teeth and floss as soon as you can when you finish eating or drinking.
-Brushing and flossing helps get rid of sugar on your teeth and gums, which helps keep bacteria at bay and lowers your risk of tooth decay and gum problems.
-If you’re unable to brush and floss right away after having sugar, you should at least drink water to help rinse off your teeth and gums.
+If you consume foods or beverages containing sugar, you should brush your teeth and floss as soon as possible when you finish eating or drinking.
+Brushing and flossing help remove sugar on your teeth and gums, which helps keep bacteria at bay and lowers your risk of tooth decay and gum problems.
+If you cannot brush and floss right away after having sugar, you should at least drink water to help rinse off your teeth and gums.

-Routine dental cleanings and exams are another important part of preventing sugar from damaging your teeth and gums.
-Having regular cleanings done removes plaque and tartar from your teeth, lowering your risk of dental emergencies.
+Routine dental cleanings and exams are another important part of preventing sugar from damaging teeth and gums.
+Regular cleanings remove plaque and tartar from your teeth, lowering your risk of dental emergencies.
 During these visits, dentists can also check for signs of gum disease or other problems that should be treated as soon as possible.

-If you have a dental emergency in Phoenix or Mesa, please contact Dental Brothers right away.
-We can provide you with prompt care to ease severe toothaches or other dental emergencies.
-And to prevent emergencies in the future, give us a call to schedule a routine exam sooner rather than later.
+If you have a dental emergency and are looking for a responsive dentist in Mesa or Phoenix, contact Dental Brothers immediately.
+We can provide prompt care to ease severe toothaches or other dental emergencies.
+And to prevent future emergencies, call us to schedule a routine exam sooner rather than later.